 "Home visits are an important part of the support available to you.
 We want these visits to be a useful part of resettlement.
-Please make sure that you are "fit to participate" in home visits; this includes:

-- Not being intoxicated so you can't participate - Not using during visits unless this has been agreed between you and the support worker - Not having visitors during a support visit unless agreed with the support worker - Having consideration for your visitor during the visit and behaving appropriately.
+- Not having visitors during a support visit unless agreed with the support worker - Not using any substances during the visit unless this has been agreed between you and the support worker - Having consideration for your visitor during the visit and behaving appropriately.